fasmat/go2junit/README.md

 ## How to use the parser

-Execute your go tests with -json output and pipe the output to the converter:
+Execute your go tests with `-json` output and pipe the output to the converter:

 ```bash
 go test -json ./path/to/pkg | go2junit parse > out.xml
 ```

-There options available to control input and output of the converter:
+By default `go2junit` will read from stdin and write to stdout.
+You can also specify a file to read from and a file to write to.
+For details see:

 ```bash
 go2junit parse -h